-On the other hand, an inadequate diet causes fatigue, delayed reaction, and unsound decision making.
+On the other hand, an inadequate diet causes fatigue, delayed reaction, and unsound decision-making.
 In some cases, if this pattern of eating continues, this may cause stress and depression.

 If you want to live a happy and healthy life, it takes more than keeping yourself physically healthy.
 You also need to maintain your mental health as it affects how you feel, behave, and think every single day.
-It also determines how you cope with stress, make decisions, and handle your relationships.
+It also determines how you cope with stress, makes decisions, and handle your relationships.
 By being mentally healthy, you will also enjoy other benefits, such as reduced anxiety, a clearer mind, better moods, stronger self-esteem, inner peace, and a lower risk of depression.

 One way to promote mental health is to be watchful of your diet.
-These are seven of the best foods that you should incorporate to your diet if you want to be healthy mentally and emotionally:
+These are seven of the best foods that you should incorporate into your diet if you want to be healthy mentally and emotionally:

 Replace your usual junk food for break times with walnuts.
 They are rich in antioxidants, increasing your body and brain’s oxidation.
 What is even better is that walnuts help the body develop new neurons, which eventually let you grow new brain cells.